Privacy policy

 In order to protect your personal data in the best possible way against unauthorized access, misuse or unauthorized disclosure, we use various security technologies and procedures in accordance with Art.
 32 GDPR, which we constantly adapt to the state of the art.

-Although the servers we use are regularly maintained and carefully secured,disruptions, interruptions or failures cannot be completely ruled out.
+Although the servers we use are regularly maintained and carefully secured, it is possible that Malfunctions, interruptions or failures are notcan be completely ruled out.

 We are committed to protecting your personal data as soon as we have it.
 We have put in place physical, corporate and technical security measures.
-If, despite our efforts, a data security breach occurs, we will inform you so that you can take appropriate protective measures.
+If, despite our efforts, a breach of data security occurs, we will inform you so that you can take appropriate protective measures.

 We do not want to keep your personal data for longer than we need it, so we will only keep it for as long as is necessary to achieve the purpose for which it was collected.
 As soon as we no longer need it, we will take steps to destroy it, unless we are legally obliged to retain it for longer.